 If above tricks don’t work for you, please try solutions below.

 Solution 1.
 Connect Android to Computer as MTP to Fix Charging Only Problem

 Android device can be connected as Media device (MTP), Camera (PTP), USB flash drive, Charge only, etc. If you want to transfer files between phone and PC, you need to set USB connection as MTP mode.

-If nothing appears when connected to computer, you’ll have to find USB connection menu manually.
+If nothing appears when connected to computer, which often happens after system upgrade, you’ll have to find USB connection menu manually.
 Try following methods.

 - Go to Settings> Storage> More (three dots menu)> USB computer connection, choose Media device (MTP).